 Do schools and colleges pay the apprenticeship levy?

-Schools and colleges do not typically pay the apprenticeship levy.
+Schools and colleges can pay the apprenticeship levy.
 The levy is applicable to employers in both the public and private sectors with an annual pay bill exceeding £3 million.
-Schools and colleges typically do not meet this threshold, as their pay bills are generally below this amount.

-However, schools and colleges can still access government funding to support apprenticeship training for their staff members or for individuals they employ in non-teaching roles.
+Schools and colleges can access government funding to support apprenticeship training for their staff members or for individuals they employ in non-teaching roles.
 They can leverage government funding just like other organisations, through the apprenticeship service to cover the costs of training, as mentioned earlier.

 I want to employ an apprentice and take advantage of the levy.
 What should I do next?